All Episodes

 When was the last time you heard we've already lost?

-And as recently as exactly one year ago, actually 14 months ago now when Dingy Harry was waving the white flag of surrender.
+Well, as recently as two months ago, and as recently as exactly one year ago, actually 14 months ago now, when Dingy Harry was waving the white flag of surrender.

-How long has it been since you heard our troops are caught in the crossfire of a civil war?
+How long has it been since you heard our troops are caught in the crossfire of civil war?

 Our troops have no business being in the midst of a civil war.

-How long has it been since you heard why isn't the Iraqi government meeting its benchmarks?
+How long has it been since you heard, why isn't the Iraqi government meeting its benchmarks?

 Remember that?